Small Space Vegetable Gardening Tips

 The space you’ll need for a container vegetable garden depends on the types of vegetables you want to grow.
 Generally, larger containers are better for most vegetables, especially those with deeper roots, such as tomatoes and squash.

-Smaller containers can be used for shallow-rooted vegetables like lettuce.
+Smaller containers can be used for shallow-rooted vegetables, such as lettuce.
 A good starting point is a 5-gallon container for most vegetables.
 But some, like tomatoes, may benefit from larger 10-15-gallon pots.

 Most vegetables need at least 12 inches of soil to grow well, but larger vegetables will require more space.
 To maximize space, try planting low-growers and tall climbers together in the same container.